 Now, I’ve known for some time that the state of the Nazarene church on the issue of origins has not been very good.
-Sadly, more and more scholars at Nazarene colleges and universities have voiced their support of evolution, millions of years, or both.
+Sadly, more and more scholars at Nazarene colleges and universities have voiced their support of evolution and/or millions of years.
 A recent poll shows the extent of this compromise on God’s Word.

 In results published last month on the BioLogos website, it was revealed that the majority of Nazarene college and university professors believe in an old earth and human evolution.
 The poll, which was shaped by Nazarene researchers and conducted by the Nazarenes Exploring Evolution project, was given to scholars at Nazarene educational institutions.